Kerri Weller is a contemporary botanical artist, specializing in realistic, classical paintings of the plant world.

 BOTANICAL ART | Expressing the beauty of the plant world.

 Kerri’s paintings bring together art and science to create precise and graceful plant portraits.
-Her style is characterized by classical techniques in oil, watercolour and line, a strong design aesthetic, accuracy and attention to detail.
+Her style is characterized by classical techniques in oil and watercolour, a strong design aesthetic, accuracy and attention to detail.

 Trained as a graphic designer and medical illustrator, Kerri is equally at home painting for fine art and commercial markets.
 Her work has a variety of commercial applications from food and product design, to greeting cards and editorial illustration.